theJuggler/go_game/README.md

 go_game
 =======
-This is a 9x9 game of Go with a monte carlo tree search AI.
+This is a 9x9 game of Go with a random tree search AI.